Phidippus clarus: Biocontrol

 In an experiment in 2006, P. clarus showed promise for controlling the fourlined plant bug, Poecilocapsus lineatus, which severely damages sweet basil, Ocimum basilicum, a herb commercially grown in greenhouses.
-The potential advantages of P. clarus for biocontrol include: it prefers to stay overnight in the same nest, it is able to detects prey visually from a distance, is able to take a wide range of prey, it can both wait for prey and hunt actively, it is able to learn and recognize particular prey, and can it can be reared in individual cages.
+The potential advantages of P. clarus for biocontrol include: it prefers to stay overnight in the same nest, it is able to detect prey visually from a distance, it is able to take a wide range of prey, it can both wait for prey and hunt actively, it is able to learn and recognize particular prey, and it can be reared in individual cages.
 Although cannibalism is likely to prevent mass rearing of P. clarus, it is possible to collect egg sacs or spiders and move them to where they are needed.
-In the breeding season, one mated female can lay well over 100 eggs per sac, many females lay more than one egg sac, and it is easy to recognize the egg sacs.
+In the breeding season, one mated female can lay well over 100 eggs per sac; many females lay more than one egg sac, and it is easy to recognize the egg sacs.
 Juvenile and adult jumping spiders can be collected via sweep netting or by providing good sites for nests, even in plumber's tubing placed in old fields.